successfulfadwa/Build-a-Technical-Documentation-Page/README.md

 ## Display and Style

 The `#navbar` element should always be visible on the left side of the screen for regular-sized devices.
-The page should use at least one media query.
+The page should use at least one media query.## Live Preview

+To see a live preview of the technical documentation web page, visit [this link](https://yourwebpagehosting.com).

+<iframe src="https://estrella-cutiepie.me/Build-a-Technical-Documentation-Page/" width="100%" height="500"></iframe>

 To complete the project, fulfill the user stories and pass all the tests.
 Feel free to add your personal style to the page.
 Happy coding!